tsileo/blobstash/README.md

 - Possibility to incrementally archive blobs to AWS Glacier (with a recovery command-line tool)
 - A full featured Go [client](http://godoc.org/github.com/tsileo/blobstash/client) using the HTTP API
 - Can be embedded in your go app ([embedded client](http://godoc.org/github.com/tsileo/blobstash/embed))
+- Create app with a powerful Lua API (like OpenResty)

 ## Getting started